-For general information on SUNY Adirondack security procedures, contact the Office of Facilities at (518) 743-2246.
-Further information about bias-related and bias crimes, including up-to-date statistics on bias crimes is available from Office of SUNY Adirondack's Dean for Student Affairs at (518) 743-2200 ext.2277 or the Office of the Dean of SUNY Plattsburgh at Queensbury (518) 792-5425.
+For general information on SUNY Adirondack security procedures, contact the Office of Public Safety at 518-793-7233.
+Further information about bias-related and bias crimes, including up-to-date statistics on bias crimes is available from the Office of SUNY Adirondack's Dean for Student Affairs at (518) 743-2200 ext.2277 or the Office of the Director of SUNY Plattsburgh at Queensbury (518) 792-5425.